-Bunny has become an Easter’s tradition because it reminds an hare, which has been associated with Jesus Christ since the first years of Christianity.
+The bunny has become an Easter’s tradition because it reminds a hare, which has been associated with Jesus Christ since the first years of Christianity.

 Therefore eggs were for Romans a symbol of fecundity.
 Today eggs are still used during Easter as a symbol of life and regeneration in connection with spring when flowers bloom again.

 It is worth to mention “Colomba” as well, a typical Italian Easter cake in a dove shape: the dove reminds The Flood, when a dove went to Noe with an olive branch in its beak.

 Since then the Dove became a worldwide recognized symbol of peace.

 In Italy you can hear the sounds of a bell during Easter time as a symbol of devotion to Jesus Christ.
 In addition to this, forty days before Easter, a period known as Lent, all Christians don’t eat meat during specific days of the week, usually on Friday, once again as a symbol of devotion to Jesus Christ.